Our ACO Foundations Program improves the academic and developmental outcomes for children through the study of music.

 - speech and reading through improved auditory processing (the ability to process sound into patterns and language);

-- Social skills;
+- social and communication skills;

 "Holding a violin does not make you smarter.
 It is the process of improving over time that provides students with lifelong benefits"

 - Weekly instrumental music lessons on violin or cello

 - Weekly video resources and training for teachers in the fundamentals of playing the instruments

 - Music room set up and equipment including music stands and string instrument accessories

 - Professional development for school leaders and teachers to evaluate the learning outcomes of instrumental programs and the impact on other learning areas and general capabilities

 In 2018 the pilot ACO Foundations Program took place at St Marys North Primary School, NSW.
 A short video showcasing the program results can be viewed here.